 Buying or Renting a Property in Algarve as a Foreigner

-Algarve promises a quality life which encourages people to retire and settle here.
-If you’ve too decided on that, you can buy a property in Algarve without much hassle.
+Algarve promises a quality life that encourages people to retire and settle here.
+If you’re too decided on that, you can buy a property in Algarve without much hassle.
 While there’s a certain procedure that you’ll follow, the process is quite straightforward.

 Property Prices in Algarve

-Documents To Submit To Buy Property in Algarve
+Documents To Submit To Buy Property in the Algarve

 To buy a property in Algarve, you’ll submit proof of identification.
 It can either be a Portuguese ID card or a passport.
 You’re also required to provide a Portuguese tax number which is also called NIF.
 You can acquire this from the government finance office by showing your passport and current address proof.